Take the Modified Checklist for Autism in Toddlers (MCHAT-R/F) autism test

 When diagnosed young, children have a better chance of developing skills necessary for healthy social interactions and independent living later in life.

-A high score on the M-CHAT-R test results indicates concern, not diagnosis.
+High test scores on the M-CHAT-R test results indicate concern, not diagnosis.

 It is important to remember that this test is only one part of the diagnostic process, and it does not definitively diagnose ASD but indicates whether further investigations are necessary.